Superior Car Storage & Transportation

 Storage & Maintenance – Questions Answered

 The following questions & answers provide further detail on storage & maintenance matters.
 To ensure easier reading, we cannot however cover every aspect / every vehicle / every situation in sufficient technical detail & therefore we are aware that in certain scenarios, our abbreviated answers could be technically incorrect.
 We are more than happy to answer your specific questions.
+To find out more about our vintage, supercar and sports car storage and transport in East Sussex and Kent, please contact us.

 Q. What benefits are there to be gained from storing my car in your facility rather than in a relative’s garage whilst I am away working overseas?